 You should split your investment goals into multiple ways as below:-

-1. Long term goals – Invest in instruments which will give you good returns in long term(keep in mind that these instruments may give you negative returns in short term) – Example investment into stocks.
+1. Long-term goals – Invest in instruments that will give you good returns in long term(keep in mind that these instruments may give you negative returns in short term) – For example investment into stocks.

-2. Medium term goals – Invest in instruments which gives good returns in medium term with less risk.
+2. Medium-term goals – Invest in instruments that give good returns in the medium term with less risk.

-3. short term goals – invest into instruments which gives you fixed returns.
+3. short term goals – invest in instruments that give you fixed returns.

 Step 5: How much time can you commit to your investment?

 This is a common misconception among beginners, they think that after investing their money, they could just sit back, relax, and wait for the money to grow.
 Investments, in general, do not immediately translate into passive income.
 Your active participation is required for it to become stable and profitable.

 Therefore, you should determine how much of your time you can devote to studying and monitoring your investments.
 Remember that businesses experience lean and peak seasons and the money market fluctuates if you are out of the loop when these things happen, chances are you won’t see your money back.